Implicature in Interaction: Understanding Implicature Improves Alignment in Human-LLM Interaction: Introduction

 \section{Introduction}

-Human–computer interaction (HCI) is entering a linguistic turn.
-As Large Language Models (LLMs) are embedded into digital assistants, chatbots, productivity tools, and social robots, language has become the dominant interface through which users engage with computational systems \cite{pang2025understanding}.
-Unlike earlier eras of HCI that emphasized graphical or direct manipulation interfaces \cite{shneiderman1982future}, the future of interaction will be shaped by how well systems can understand and respond to the subtleties of human communication \cite{sun2024generative}.
-While LLMs have made notable progress in language generation, many still interpret statements literally and fail to capture pragmatic subtleties \cite{grice1975logic, huang2017oxford, sravanthi2024pub, ruis2023goldilocks}.
-This makes the study of linguistics (including syntax, semantics, pragmatics, and discourse) central to the future of HCI research.
+Human--computer interaction (HCI) is entering a linguistic turn.
+As Large Language Models (LLMs) are embedded into digital assistants, chatbots, productivity tools, and social robots, language is increasingly becoming the dominant interface through which users engage with computational systems \cite{pang2025understanding}.
+Unlike earlier eras of HCI that emphasized graphical or direct-manipulation interfaces \cite{shneiderman1982future}, contemporary interaction increasingly depends on how well systems can interpret and respond to the subtleties of human communication \cite{sun2024generative}.
+While LLMs have made notable progress in language generation, many still struggle with pragmatic aspects of language use and often default to literal interpretations when meaning depends on context \cite{grice1975logic, huang2017oxford, sravanthi2024pub, ruis2023goldilocks}.
+This makes linguistic theory, including pragmatics and discourse, increasingly relevant to the future of HCI research.

 A persistent challenge lies in interpreting meaning beyond the literal surface of words.
-In everyday conversation, people routinely rely on \textit{conversational implicatures}, utterances whose intended meaning must be inferred from context and shared assumptions.
-For example, replying “I have a lot of work to do” to an invitation implies refusal without stating it explicitly.
-These indirect cues are essential for expressing refusals, requests, attitudes, and social nuance.
-When interaction systems misinterpret them, users experience stilted dialogue, reduced trust, and a diminished sense of intelligence in the system \cite{shin2021effects, webson2022prompt}.
-As a result, understanding and handling implicatures is not a marginal concern but a core requirement for designing natural, collaborative, and trustworthy AI interactions.
+In everyday conversation, people routinely rely on \textit{conversational implicature}, where intended meaning must be inferred from context, shared assumptions, and communicative norms.
+For example, replying ``I have a lot of work to do'' to an invitation can imply refusal without stating it explicitly.
+Such indirect cues are central to how people express requests, refusals, attitudes, and social nuance.
+When interaction systems fail to recognize these cues, users may experience dialogue as rigid, awkward, or unintelligent, which can reduce trust and weaken the sense of collaboration with the system \cite{shin2021effects, webson2022prompt}.
+For language-based interaction, implicature is therefore not a marginal phenomenon but a practically important aspect of how users communicate with AI systems.